Taking Refuge: Breaking the Addiction to the Mind

 For all levels.

-Buddhism is a path to freedom from suffering.
-That suffering originates in the addictive quality of the mind and our habitual tendency to grasp at pleasure and push away pain.
+Buddhism is a path to freedom from suffering that originates in the addictive quality of the mind and our habitual tendency to grasp at pleasure and push away pain.
 All addictions stem from these roots.

-This weekend provides an opportunity to learn and practice several different forms of Buddhist meditation, oriented specifically toward breaking free of old ways of thinking and habitual reactive patterns.
+Take this opportunity to learn and practice different forms of Buddhist meditation, oriented toward breaking free of habitual reactive patterns.
 People in Twelve-Step recovery programs and those who resist the Twelve-Step approach are especially welcome.
-Everyone will find a secure inner refuge from addiction and the suffering it causes.
+Come find a secure inner refuge from addiction and the suffering it causes.

 Note Student discounts and scholarships are available for this program.
-Please call Registration at 800.741.7353 for more information.
+Please call Registrations at 800.741.7353 for more information.

 - room & meals pricing